rsmp-nordic/rsmp_sxl_traffic_lights/extended_sxl_specification.md

 | n | index of timeplan |

 **Note!**
-The length of the string, (I.e. number of parameters in string) is defined by number of avalable time plans in the TLC.
+The length of the string, (I.e. number of parameters in string) is defined by number of available time plans in the TLC.
 **Note 2!**
 All time plans are separated with a comma (,)